opencog/opencog/opencog/python/pln/examples/relex2logic/README.md

 ### Predicates

+Important note: The representation of "be" will change to an InheritanceLink rather than an EvaluationLink of a PredicateNode if issue #2 (above) is implemented.

 ```
 (PredicateNode "breathe")

 (PredicateNode "be")
 ```

-Note: The following will change if issue #2 (above) is addressed.
 #### be(Socrates, man)

 ```